MHChlagou/KafkaProducerConsumer/README.md

 http://127.0.0.1:9001/kafka/publish/all

-After that run the consumer project and try to look in the console logs:
+After that run the consumer project and look in the console logs:
 You will see your Object in Json format with others record data.

 Example of Object data: {name='Hedi', dept='Informatique', salary=60000}

+### Confluent Control-Center
+URL for Confluent C-C : http://localhost:9021/

 ## I hope this samples Kafka projects can help you :)